-- •!CAUTION!
+!CAUTION!
 DO NOT TURN THE THERMOSTAT KNOB BACK AND FORTH REPEATEDLY.
 This will stress the unit compressor and may cause permanent damage.
-Allow at least (3) minutes before restarting cooling operation. - •Pushing the control switch to the indicated 'OFF' position will shut all systems down.
+Allow at least (3) minutes before restarting cooling operation.

+•Push the control switch to the indicated 'OFF' position.
+All systems should shut down.